 The 2017/18 season was extraordinary – winning the Kent County Second Division, as well as defending our West Kent Challenge Shield.
 However, the real peak of the season was winning the Kent Junior Cup, a competition with over 160 entrants, ranking us as the top amateur side in Kent.
 A rare treble had been achieved, scoring over 130 goals in the process, and losing just one match in 53, over a 21 month period.

 Meanwhile, our success on the field, had been mirrored by an application off the field to the FA to move in to the semi-professional ranks for 2018/19.
 After many months of paperwork, calls and meetings, the agonising wait was over, and we were approved for membership of the Southern Counties East Football League First Division, Step 6 of the non-league pyramid, for the new season ahead.

-In the last 12 months we have also branched out to include a reserve side, an under 23s, as well as several youth teams, and the next 12 months bring another 22 youth sides across Kent Youth and SelKent Leagues, as well as a post 16 footballing academy.
+In the last 24 months we have also branched out to include a reserve side, an under 23s, as well as a couple of youth teams, with further expansion planned for the future.